RateYourGov/RateYourGovApp/README.md

 In a nutshell, in the words of _Mahatma Gandhi_, **"Be the change you wish to see in the world"**.

 ### Application Functionality
-**_Note that the application is currently in the Design/Planning Phase_**
+**_Note that the application is currently in the Development Phase_**

 _Each phase implicitly includes a functional improvements/refactoring, testing and bug fix feedback loop which must be completed before moving to the next phase._

 *Functionality to be introduced in Phase 1*
 - Target running on a Windows host with a MSSQL 2019 Database.
 - Server level (i.e. for the entire website, not at an individual user level) implementation of language and culture based on configuration settings.
-- Not withstanding the above, implement only language resource files and culture in English for the USA in this version of the application.
+- Implement only language resource files and culture in English for the USA in this version of the application.
 - Create User Terms and Conditions, Privacy and Cookie Policy Templates
 - User Registration and secure login using User Names for the primary login using Microsoft Blazor OAuth EF technology included with the Blazor Web Server project template.
 - Registration Confirmation using unique email address which will also be required but not used to log in.